dvdvideo1234/TrackAssemblyTool/readme.md

 Q: What will happen if something gets updated?
 A: First of all this FAQ will be UPDATED AS THE TOOL GOES.
 So everything that the tool supports will be represented here as a "manual" or something.
-   That's what is this FAQ for anyway ...
+   That's what is this FAQ for anyway ( Though most people don't bother to read it before asking )...

 Q: Which add-ons did you work on?
 A: Here they are, with available status, why I did not do some of them ( in the time of developing ):